Detection of Gravitational Anomaly at Low Acceleration from a Highest-quality Sample of 36 Wide Binaries with Accurate 3D Velocities: Description of Speckle OAN-SPM observations and data reduction

 \subsection{Speckle Holography}

-For most wide binaries we found no hidden stellar components (Figure \ref{fig:SingleACF}).
-However, during data processing we identified several interesting systems — for example, Gaia DR3 4493544185516358656, which turned out to be a triple star system (Fig. \ref{fig:PWS_ACF}).
+For most wide binaries, hidden stellar components were not detected (Figure \ref{fig:SingleACF}).
+However, during data processing we identified several interesting systems — for example, Gaia DR3 4493544185516358656, which turned out to be a triple star system (Figure~\ref{fig:PWS_ACF}).
 To investigate such cases in more detail, we applied speckle holography to the entire dataset.
-The method can be summarized as follows:
+The method can be summarized as follows.